 Individualized Field of Study

-The career objectives of most BBA students can be easily met by one of the six standard BBA concentrations, in which case pursuing an Individualized Field of study is not recommended.
-The purpose of the Individualized Field of concentration is to assist students who have a clear career objective that falls outside of the six standard BBA concentrations.
+The career objectives of most School of Business students can be easily met by one of the standard concentrations, in which case pursuing an Individualized Field of study is not recommended.
+The purpose of the Individualized Field is to assist students who have a clear career objective that falls outside of the standard concentrations.

 Past GWSB students have pursued Individualized Fields in the following areas